camdram/camdram/README.md

 If you encounter any problems with the instructions below, please [create a GitHub issue]( https://github.com/camdram/camdram/issues/new) or send an e-mail to support@camdram.net.
 We also have a [live chat hosted on Gitter](https://gitter.im/camdram/development) which you can use to quickly and informally get in touch with the development team.

 ## Docker Installation
-[Docker](https://www.docker.com/get-started) is a virtualization service that acts as a platform for running containerised application.
+[Docker](https://www.docker.com/get-started) is a method of isolating applications which acts as a platform for running "containers".
 It's a great way to get a development environment setup with minimal hassle and should work cross-platform on Windows, macOS and Linux.
 First you will need to install Docker using the link above, then clone the Camdram repository and build the necessary Docker images:

 1. `git clone git@github.com:camdram/camdram.git && cd camdram`
 2. `docker-compose build`